 Step 2: Pay the SEVIS Fee

-The Student and Exchange Visitor Information System, more commonly known as SEVIS, is a central computerized system that maintains and manages data about foreign students, exchange visitors and their dependents during their stay in the United States.
+The Student and Exchange Visitor Information System (SEVIS) is a central computerized system that maintains and manages data pertaining to foreign students, exchange visitors, and their dependents during their program in the United States.
 SEVIS is monitored by the Student and Exchange Visitor Program (SEVP.)

 What is the SEVIS Fee?

 The SEVIS I-901 Fee is a one-time fee that must be paid by all students seeking F-1/J-1 status.
 This fee is used to cover the costs of operating the Student and Exchange Visitor Information System (SEVIS) and is separate from other visa and reciprocity fees.

 - The SEVIS Fee CANNOT be paid until you receive your Certificate of Eligibility (Form I-20 or Form DS-2019) from Brandeis University.

 - The SEVIS fee must be paid at least 3 business days before your visa interview at the U.S. Consulate or Embassy.

 - Once you have paid the SEVIS Fee you may print out a SEVIS Fee Receipt.
 The SEVIS Fee Receipt will be required at your visa appointment.

 Canadian Citizens: Although Canadian citizens are not required to apply for an F or J visa at a U.S. Embassy or Consulate outside of the United States, all Canadian citizens MUST pay the SEVIS fee.
 Canadian citizens will need to provide proof that they have paid the SEVIS fee at the U.S. Port of Entry.
 The SEVIS fee must be paid online at least 3 business days before entering the U.S. in F or J status.